 ESG ratings and data products are at an early stage of adoption by financial market participants, although their usage and role are growing rapidly.
 Consequently, the market remains largely unregulated, with some isolated attempts at self-regulation through codes of conduct.
-A number of voices (national regulators, industry associations, as well as providers themselves) have called for a regulation of the market.
+A number of voices (national regulators,16 industry associations,17 as well as providers themselves) have called for a regulation of the market.

 IOSCO considered the existence of regulatory requirements or voluntary standards in members' jurisdictions.
 These could provide a real-world example of regulatory or standard setting requirements for these activities or indicate where there may be potential for overlap or conflict with any of IOSCO's proposed recommendations.
 IOSCO took a bottom-up approach to this scoping exercise, asking the ESG ratings and data products providers whether they were subject to any supervisory or regulatory frameworks.
-The feedback received did not identify any national regulatory frameworks applicable to these providers, although there did appear to be some voluntary frameworks that had an indirect relevance to providers' activities.
+The feedback received identified only a limited number of national regulatory frameworks applicable to providers of these or similar products.
+For example, the legal and regulatory framework in the EU for benchmarks18 and United Kingdom19 may be relevant for certain providers of benchmarks with an ESG or climate dimension.